microsoft/WhatTheHack/051-MicrosoftPurview/Coach/README.md

 	 - Begin the first scan by scanning the data lake storage and review the scan results

 - [Challenge 2: Scan Azure SQL Database and Azure Synapse Analytics (Serverless and Dedicated)](./Solution2.md))
-	 - Continue with scanning by scanning by scanning databases
+	 - Continue with scanning, by scanning databases

 - [Challenge 3: Scan an on-prem SQL Server](./Solution3.md)
 	 - Continue the database scan by scanning an on-prem SQL Server